GamesOfSummer/GamesOfSummer/README.md

 What I do -
 * ☑️ Lead + Mentor - I've been leading teams for nearly 2 decades
-* 📅 Groduce - I love to produce!
+* 📅 Produce - I love to produce!
 Let me produce!
 I'll come up with reasonable timelimes and expectations, and since I'm a dev first, I'm not lost on how long something actually takes to develop!
 * 🖥 Sling code - I've loved code and technical problems since I was wee lass!
 * 🔧 Introduce standards - You don't unit test in the game industry, but I'd like to help setup your CI/CD pipeline and manage PR reviews for you!
 * 🗣️ Open and honest - talk and walk you through any step of the journey